Vivek-04022001/documentation/plone.app.dexterity/advanced/custom-add-and-edit-forms.md

     />
 ```

-This form is of course not terribly interesting, since it is identical to the default.
+This form is of course not terribly interesting, since it's identical to the default.
 However, we can now start changing fields and values.
 For example, we could do any of the following.